loo83gh22-droid/Husband-Daily-Tips/INCOMPLETE_FEATURES.md

 - Core features are **100% complete and working**
 - All database migrations are **complete**
+- Stripe payment integration is **fully implemented and configured** in Vercel
 - The app is **fully functional** for testing and use
+- **Ready for monetization** - Stripe is production-ready!
 - Remaining items are **enhancements** and **optional features**
-- Payment integration is the main blocker for monetization

 ---